RedCrewOS/open-qr-standard/profiles/core-profile.md

             },
             "profiles": {
                "type": "object",
-               "description": "An object with details for each of the qr profiles supported by this qr-id.
+               "description": "An object with details for each of the qr profiles supported by this offer-id.
 Each property of this object uses the urn of the profile and contains properties defined by the qr profile that the urn denotes", "additionalProperties": false,
                "patternProperties": {
                   "^urn:.*$": {